 - International conference on Effective Alternatives to the Detention of Migrants

 Factsheet on immigration detention published on 15 March 2017.
 In addition to English and French the factsheet is now available in Albanian, Bosnian, Bulgarian, Croatian, Czech, Hungarian, Greek, Italian, Serbian, Slovak, Spanish, Turkish, and Ukrainian.

 Guide for Parliamentarians visiting places where children are deprived of their liberty as a result of immigration procedures

-The guide was developed by the Children’s Rights Division in cooperation with Defence for Children International Belgium for the Parliamentary Assembly of the Council of Europe (PACE), it was launched on 11 October 2017.
+The guide was developed by the Children’s Rights Division in co-operation with Defence for Children International Belgium for the Parliamentary Assembly of the Council of Europe (PACE), it was launched on 11 October 2017.

 At its plenary session in December 2017 the CDPC decided to set up two expert working groups to analyse and propose follow-up action: the Working Group on Prevention of smuggling of migrants and the Working Group on fostering international co-operation and investigative strategies in fighting the smuggling of migrants.
 Their first meetings took place on 20‑22 June 2018 in Paris (Conclusive observations on the prevention and international co-operation and investigative strategies in fighting the smuggling of migrants).